lucassabreu/coderockr-way-project-setup/README.md

 Development Start
 -----------------

-Add `cswps.lucassabreu.test` to your `/etc/hosts` and run `yarn serve`, all dependencs will be installed and a watch-server using webpack will be started at http://cswps.lucassabreu.test:3000.
+Add `cswps.lucassabreu.test` to your `/etc/hosts` and run `yarn start`, all dependencs will be installed and a watch-server using webpack will be started at http://cswps.lucassabreu.test:3000.

 Deploy
 ------